brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-2.md

-The goal of the assignment is to have students design a large software system incrementally, to plan this design process, to reflect on what they are doing and why, to evaluate designs and to incrementally improve their design and process.
+The goal of the assignment is to have students design a large software system incrementally, to plan this design process, to reflect on what they are doing and why, to evaluateand provide feedback on designs, and to incrementally improve their design and process.

 ## Intermediate Stages

-Students already meet with TAs once per week.
-Some of these meeting could be changed so that one group gives another group feedback, or groups give each other feedback, under the guidance of the TA.
+Students meet with TAs once per week.
+There are seven meetings in total.

-Currently there are 6 or 7 meetings with TAs.
-Two or three of these could be borrowed for peer feedback.
-Perhaps the 3rd and 5th would be best.
+Two of these meetings (#3 and #5) will be devoted to peer feedback.

-**Add in** _Is there any consideration of teamwork and how that might be assessed?
-Maybe a summative assessment based on quality of the review or inspection could also be considered, to address the need for intermediate deliverables to be made visible.
-This could be applied at individual, pair or team level_
+In such peer feedback meetings, two groups will meet with a TA.
+The groups will give each other feedback, under the moderation of the TA.

 ## Stage Submissions